top of page

 Our distinguished panelists will dive into their trade experiences and the apprenticeship pipeline from both the business and employee perspectives.

 In partnership with the Province of Alberta and the Government of Canada, this session is designed to provide you with the direct support programs and services needed to grow your operations.
+Register Today!

 Share this event